Apple shuts down all official stores in China over Coronavirus outbreak

 iPhone products manufacturer Foxconn has also decided to close its Chinese factories till mid-February.
 The Taiwanese tech giant has also allowed its local employees to delay their return after the New Year’s break.

+He adds, "Workers in China are unwilling to work and the Chinese manufacturers are not ready to take the risk either.
+While we are covered with required stock, they can only suffice for a limited time period.
+This, in turn, will cause a delay in shipments and disrupt the production of consumer goods and the mobile industry.
+As of now, the situation has caused mild tremors but the magnitude of this can only be determined when the shutdown ends February 8 which can also be extended."

+Bajaj informs that back in 2002-03 when SARS had occurred the shutdown lasted for nine months.
+If the virus lasts for months then that would be a huge roadblock for manufacturers worldwide.

-China has been affected by the Coronavirus that has infected close to 12,000 people and killed 259 of them.
-It is also home to Apple’s third-largest consumer market and a considerable part of its supply chain.Get access to India's fastest growing financial subscriptions service Moneycontrol Pro for as little as Rs 599 for first year.
-Use the code "GETPRO".
-Moneycontrol Pro offers you all the information you need for wealth creation including actionable investment ideas, independent research and insights & analysis For more information, check out the Moneycontrol website or mobile app.
+China has been affected by the Coronavirus that has infected close to 31,000 people and killed 600 of them.
+It is also home to Apple’s third-largest consumer market and a considerable part of its supply chain.Exclusive offer: Use code "BUDGET2020" and get Moneycontrol Pro's Subscription for as little as Rs 333/- for the first year.